 \subsubsection{Evaluation Metrics}

-We measure the Displacement Error (DE), in millimeters (mm), over all joints in a frame and report the Average Displacement Error (ADE) as the average of DE for the whole sequence and the Final Displacement Error (FDE) as DE in the final predicted frame.
-Similar to~\cite{mao2021generating}, we also report the multi-modal versions of ADE (MMADE) and FDE (MMFDE).
-We follow the same evaluation protocol as in~\cite{yuan2020dlow} to measure diversity and report the Average Pairwise Distance (APD) between different predictions.
+We measure the Displacement Error (DE), in millimeters (mm), over all joints in a frame.
+Then, we report the Average Displacement Error (ADE), which is the average DE across all prediction frames, and/or the Final Displacement Error (FDE), which is the DE in the final predicted frame.
+We also report the multi-modal versions of ADE (MMADE) and FDE (MMFDE), following~\cite{mao2021generating}.
+We additionally report ADE for the missing joints of the observation frames in the repairing task (r-ADE).